kassandraoftroy/yulerc20/README.md

 # Yul ERC20

-ERC20 implementation using only inline assembly yul.
+ERC20 implementation using only inline assembly YUL.
 Basically, it is a hyper gas optimized ERC20.

 **NOT MEANT FOR PRODUCTION - UNAUDITED - USE AT OWN RISK**